If a player's vote is in any way misrepresented by the proposal's

 An Inactive Player may become Active by informing the group to this

 effect.
-Until he informs the group of his change in status, he may not
+Until he informs the group of his change in status,

 vote, debate, or propose new rule-changes.